A-Quarter-Mile/SVS/README.md

 Data preparation will end in stage 4.
 You can skip data preparation (stage 1 ~ stage 4) via `--skip_data_prep` option.

-### 5. SVS statistics collection
+### 5. Statistics collection

 Statistics calculation stage.
-It collects the shape information of the input and output and calculates statistics for feature normalization (mean and variance over training data).
+It collects the shape information of the input and output and calculates statistics for feature normalization (mean and variance over training and validation sets).

-### 6. SVS training
+### 6. Model training

 SVS model training stage.
 You can change the training setting via `--train_config` and `--train_args` options.